weaveworks/wkp-docs/docs/deploying-wkp/cluster-creation-on-eks.md

 Set the `track` field to `eks`, and optionally, set the `clusterName`, `clusterRegion`, and `kubernetesVersion` fields.

+You can provide a path to an eksctl config file directly, or set some of the commonly used configuration in the `setup/config.yaml` file.

+> Compatible with this version of WKP is eksctl's `ClusterConfig`, `apiVersion: eksctl.io/v1alpha5`.
+> Also, note that if an eksctl config file path is provided, it will override any other fields set in the eksConfig
+> section of the `setup/config.yaml`.

+A sample eksctl config file is provided in the cluster repository at `setup/eksctl-config.yaml`, for the documentation of its schema, please refer to the [eksctl docs](https://eksctl.io/).
+The config file used will be copied to `setup/eksctl-config.yaml` and committed to the cluster repository.

 The WKP UI is not publicly accessible by default.
 If you want to expose it via an Application Load Balancer, set the `uiALBIngress` field to `true`.

 Finally, enter any node group configuration you may require: